sdi68/SWJProjects/src/current/README.md

 *Integration with payment services providers (included YooKassa)*
 * **Task plugin**
 *Automatic scheduled deleting uncompleted orders*
+* **Only Update Server for project**
+*If the extension includes several components, and they can be updated independently, but you do not want to publish them to site visitors, then you can specify that this component uses only the Update Server (only for Joomla extension).*

 ### Modules
 * **Favorite projects module**